 The story of Evesham starts with Evesham Abbey:

-The picturesque market town of Evesham sits within a loop of the River Avon.
+The ancient market town of Evesham sits within a loop of the River Avon.
+It's history is evident in its picturesque townscape.
 At the heart of the town stood Evesham Abbey surrounded by the green open spaces of its demesne land.
 The modern town has mostly retained this wonderful ancient setting with parks, meadows and agricultural land extending from the Workman Bridge to the locally famous Hampton Ferry.

 Evesham is a fascinating market town well worth a visit, with deep sacred roots and a rich history of growing and gardening.

 There are many fascinating moments in the history of the town and the abbey, and in the pages below you can read about selected historical highlights

 This material reproduced from the introduction of ‘Evesham Through Time‘ by permission of the author Stan Brotherton.